diogoaurelio/schedoscopeWiki/Schedoscope-REST-API.md

 - status=[transforming,nodata,materialized,failed,waiting]
     passing this parameter will restrict the output to views with the given state.
 - filter=String
---filter regular expression to filter views to be invalidated (e.g. '?filter=my.database%2F.%2FPartition1%2F.')
+    filter regular expression to filter views to be invalidated (e.g. '?filter=my.database%2F.%2FPartition1%2F.')
 - dependencies=[true|false]
--- if a specific view is requested, setting this to true will also return all dependent views
+    if a specific view is requested, setting this to true will also return all dependent views
 - overview=[true|false]
---only return aggregate numbers
+    only return aggregate numbers

 ### Returns
      {